Hela (character): Hela on Earth

 Hela was awakened from her mortal guise after Ragnarök by Thor, albeit due to Loki's machinations.
 She now lives in Las Vegas, maintaining a lair where she can feed on the souls of random unlucky people, and agrees to use her powers to aid Loki in bringing him back in time to Asgard to complete his own sinister plans for Asgard.

-She is seen attending a meeting with Mephisto, Blackheart, Satannish and Dormammu about a disturbance created by the newly resurrected Magik, who is looking for the soulsword and the original Bloodstone amulet.
+Hela meets with Mephisto, Blackheart, Satannish, and Dormammu about a disturbance created by the newly resurrected Magik, who is looking for the soulsword and the original Bloodstone amulet.
 Belasco's daughter Witchfire appears during the meeting and reveals she is now the current owner of the original amulet and vows to take her father's place as ruler of Limbo and seat at their table.

 When Norman Osborn attempts to subdue the X-Men, Cyclops sends Danielle Moonstar to Las Vegas where she approaches Hela for a boon.
-Hela warns her that the price of the boon is a heavy one, but Dani accepts, requesting "a new ride home and a big ol' sword."
-Later, Hela is summoned to Utopia by Hrimhari to save a pregnant Rahne and their child, which is neither human nor mutant.
-Faced with a moral dilemma, to save his child or Rahne; Hrimhari asks Hela to restore Elixir to full health so Elixir may heal them both and to take him instead.
+Hela warns her that the price of the boon is a heavy one, but Moonstar accepts, requesting "a new ride home and a big ol' sword."
+Later, Hela is summoned to Utopia by Hrimhari to save his lover Wolfsbane, who is pregnant and likely to die in childbirth.
+Faced with a moral dilemma, to save his child or Wolfsbane; Hrimhari asks Hela to restore Elixir to full health so Elixir may heal them both and to take him instead.
 Hela agrees and takes Hrimhari away.